" not of blood, nor of the will of the flesh, nor of the will of man, but of God."

 John 14:16

-"And I will ask the Father, and he will give you another Helper, to be with you forever"
+"And I will ask the Father, and he will give you another Helper,

 No comments: